 “I look forward to watching Vitali, Corrie Sanders, and other boxers compete for that honor.”

-Signing off his February 2004 speech, Lewis concluded by mentioning opponents since linked to facing him again.
+After signing off his February 2004 speech, Lewis concluded by mentioning opponents linked to facing him again.

 “A special thank you to each of the men I’ve fought.